Vardot/vardoc/tests/README.md

 # Vardoc Automated Functional Testing

- A set of Gherkin Features and custom Vardoc Context with custom step definitions, and assets, which help with the automatic testing for vardoc project websites.
+ A set of Gherkin Features and custom vardoc Context with custom step definitions, and assets, that helps with automated testing for vardoc project websites.

- This page can help  you to have the list all steps, which you need to run the Behat Gherkin Features to test a vardoc website in your localhost machine.
+ This page list all the steps needed, which you need to run the Behat Gherkin Features to test a vardoc website in your localhost machine.

 To test vardoc 4.0.x in the right way you will need to build vardoc using the composer.

-## Create a Vardoc project with [Composer](https://getcomposer.org/download/):
+## Create a vardoc project with [Composer](https://getcomposer.org/download/):

 ```
 composer create-project vardot/vardoc:4.0.x-dev PROJECT_DIR_NAME --stability dev --no-interaction